nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 				- There are 10 columns
 				- we divide table column wise into multiple tables, but each table contains all the rows
 			- Drawback
-				- one shard might get filled , so we need to do sharding of this shard, tree like structure, so use consistent hashing
+				- one shard might get filled if a lot of names start with letter (a to p) , so we need to do sharding of this shard, tree like structure, so use consistent hashing
 				- Join is difficult, so denormalize it